mahmoudahmedd/payment-gateway-library/Database Files/README.md

 Best practice to store price in database
 ---
-For price column The best type in my my opinion should be DECIMAL. to avoid rounding errors
+For price column The best type in my my opinion should be DECIMAL(10,2). to avoid rounding errors